Cortisol – The Stress Hormone Explained

 There are four stages of adrenal exhaustion which will all cause different levels of cortisol within your body:

-The first stage, which is called “The Alarm “stage, is characterised by abnormally high cortisol levels and high DHEA levels.
-High cortisol may cause poor sleep, sugar cravings, confusion, weight gain, hot flushes, water retention, glucose intolerance, anxiety, increased blood pressure, and increased heart rate.
+The first stage, which is called “The Alarm “stage or the stage of acute Sensitivity and is characterised by abnormally high cortisol levels and high DHEA levels.
+Common symptoms are poor sleep, sugar cravings, confusion, weight gain, hot flushes, water retention, glucose intolerance, anxiety, increased blood pressure, and increased heart rate.

 Cortisol also decreases serotonin and melatonin levels which may cause depression and insomnia, respectively.
 It is also an immunosuppressive which may result in a compromised immune system resulting with frequent infections and illness.